 The Secretariat of the Convention on Biological Diversity, in Global Biodiversity Outlook 3 (2010), states that the global target of reducing the rate of biodiversity loss by 2010 has not been met.
-A new global-level vision and target were discussed at the 10th Conference of the Parties to the Convention on Biological Diversity in Nagoya, Japan in October 2010.
-Outcomes can be found here.
+A new global-level target and strategy were agreed at the 10th Conference of the Parties to the Convention on Biological Diversity in Nagoya, Japan in October 2010.

-With a Programme dedicated to Ecosystem Services and Biodiversity Assessment, ECNC contributes to the development of tools to monitor and inform about the status and trends of biodiversity and ecosystem services in Europe, in particular via indicators, monitoring methods, reporting and policy feedback.
+With a programme dedicated to Ecosystem Services and Biodiversity Assessment, ECNC contributes to the knowledge base on the status and trends of biodiversity and ecosystem services in Europe, in particular via indicators, monitoring methods, reporting and policy feedback.

 Brief on climate change

 ECNC believes that maintaining resilient ecosystems that can function as a resource for biodiversity, for mitigating climate change and as a source of enjoyment, recreation and economic benefit, is the key to addressing the challenge of climate change for the future of plant, animal and habitat diversity.